Simon McMenemy

 His first job in football was for Brighton & Hove Albion as a development officer.
-McMenemy then worked for Sportswear giants Nike.
-He was the assistant coach of English non-League football side Worthing before moving onto management.
-Previously, he'd applied for the Clyde vacancy in his native Scotland in 2014, but lost out to Barry Ferguson.
+McMenemy then worked for sportswear giant Nike.
+He was the assistant coach of English non-League football side Worthing before moving on to management.
+Previously, he applied for the Clyde vacancy in his native Scotland in 2014 but lost out to Barry Ferguson.

 Coaching career

 Haywards Heath Town

 McMenemy started his career in coaching as manager of Sussex County League club Haywards Heath Town.

 Philippines

 Through Chris Greatwich, one of his former players at club Lewes, McMenemy heard about the vacant coaching job in the Philippines.
 Five weeks after applying, he received an offer from the Philippine Football Federation, the governing body of football in the country, to coach the Philippines national team.

 After an undefeated group campaign, one win and two draws, the Philippines qualified second in the group to face the Indonesia national team in the semi-finals.
 The team was eventually defeated 2–0 on aggregate with Indonesia's Cristian Gonzáles scoring a goal in each leg of the semi-final.
 Both the home and away legs were held in Indonesia as the Philippines didn't have a stadium that met the international standard set by AFF.

 The win of the Philippines over the Vietnam national football team during the group phase of the 2010 AFF Suzuki Cup was ranked as one of the "Top 10 soccer stories of 2010" by columnist Georgina Turner of American sports magazine Sports Illustrated.

-McMenemy left the Philippines in January 2011, and was replaced by German manager Michael Weiß.
+McMenemy left the Philippines in January 2011 and was replaced by German manager Michael Weiß.